MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/create-theme.md

   - D365Portals
 ---
 # Create a theme for your portal
-When you build portals by using portal capabilities for [!INCLUDE[pn-microsoftcrm](../includes/pn-microsoftcrm.md)], you'll be using the [[!INCLUDE[tn-bootstrap](../includes/tn-bootstrap.md)] front-end framework](http://getbootstrap.com/).
+When you build portals by using Dynamics 365 Portals, you'll be using the [[!INCLUDE[tn-bootstrap](../includes/tn-bootstrap.md)] front-end framework](http://getbootstrap.com/).
 By taking advantage of the [!INCLUDE[tn-bootstrap](../includes/tn-bootstrap.md)] ecosystem, you can quickly and easily brand these portals for your organization.

 ## Implement portal templates by using [!INCLUDE[tn-bootstrap](../includes/tn-bootstrap.md)]